AUTHOR AND THERAPIST

 GENUINE ENCOUNTERS are at the core of helping people.
-Sometimes even a single experience of being profoundly heard can mark the beginning of major breakthrough.
+Sometimes even a single experience of being profoundly heard can mark the beginning of a major breakthrough.
 Snellman feels this is the best aspect of her work as a therapist.

 She also seeks interaction and a genuine connection as an author.
 Sales figures are not important, but if a reader falls in love with a book, the experience is mutually empowering.

 “As an author, I can take a stand directly on injustice in society.
 As a therapist, I’m trying to make the world a better place at the grassroots level by meeting people face to face, human to human.
 I believe that regardless of their situation, everyone has something in their life that works.
 Everyone enjoys something, is good at something.
 We can start from there.”

 Anja Snellman was interviewed by Sinikka Luhtasaari